What is it like to live in Portland Oregon?

 If you’re concerned that moving to a larger city like Portland will feel disorienting, just know that you’ll be able to figure out the lay of the land very quickly after moving here.
 As well as being a much smaller city than most, Portland is split into four quadrants; Southwest, Northwest, Southeast, Northeast and North/St. John’s.
 Ok, that was five, but North Portland is kinda like its own area with its own rules and a completely unique vibe.

-The Willamette River divides east and west, and Burnside St. divides north and south.
+The Willamette River divides these areas east and west, and Burnside Street divides north and south.
 Once you get your bearings, and an idea of where you are in relation to those two dividers, getting around town is a breeze.
-Portland also has more public transport than many U.S. cities with the Max light rail, the Portland Streetcar, rentable Nike bikes, an entire system of roads and a bridge dedicated to biking, Portland Aerial Tram (for transport up to OHSU), skateparks, boats, scooters, Lyft, Uber,–you name it and Portland, Oregon, probably has it.
+Portland also has more public transport than many U.S. cities.
+It offers the Max light rail, the Portland Streetcar, rentable Nike bikes, an entire system of roads and a bridge dedicated to biking, Portland Aerial Tram (for transport up to OHSU), skateparks, boats, scooters, Lyft, Uber,–you name it and Portland, Oregon, probably has it.

 Learn More: Pro’s & Con’s of Living in Portland